-Table 2-8 Configuring the primary site for disaster recovery (continued)

-Action Description Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure SQL for high availability.
+Table 2-8 Configuring the primary site for disaster recovery (continued) Action Description Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure SQL for high availability.
 Refer to Veritas InfoScale Installation and Upgrade Guide.
-Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 74.
-Configure the VCS cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication for the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 103.
-Configure cluster disk groups and volumes for SQL Server Create dynamic cluster disk groups using the Veritas Enterprise Administrator (VEA) (if using a shared storage configuration) Create dynamic disk groups using VEA (for a single-node configuration using non-shared storage) Create dynamic volumes for the SQL system database, user databases and transaction logs using the VEA See "Configuring disk groups and volumes for SQL Server" on page 80.
-Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node ■ Follow the guidelines for installing SQL Server in the SFW HA environment See "About installing and configuring SQL Server" on page 121.
-Install and configure SQL Server on the failover node(s) Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "About installing SQL Server on additional systems" on page 127.
-Create a SQL Server user-defined database If not done earlier, create volumes for a user-defined database and transaction log Create a new user-defined database in SQL Server See "Creating a SQL Server user-defined database" on page 129.
+Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 73.
+Configure the VCS cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication for the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 102.
+Configure cluster disk groups and volumes for SQL Server Create dynamic cluster disk groups using the Veritas Enterprise Administrator (VEA) (if using a shared storage configuration) Create dynamic disk groups using VEA (for a single-node configuration using non-shared storage) Create dynamic volumes for the SQL system database, user databases and transaction logs using the VEA See "Configuring disk groups and volumes for SQL Server" on page 79.
+Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node Follow the guidelines for installing SQL Server in the SFW HA environment See "About installing and configuring SQL Server" on page 120.
+Install and configure SQL Server on the failover node(s) Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "About installing SQL Server on additional systems" on page 126.
+Create a SQL Server user-defined database If not done earlier, create volumes for a user-defined database and transaction log Create a new user-defined database in SQL Server See "Creating a SQL Server user-defined database" on page 128.

-Description ■ Ensure that you have met the prerequisites ■ Ensure that you have met the prerequisites Create the application service group manually using templates from the Cluster Manager (Java Console) (if using a non-shared storage configuration) Create a SQL Server service group using the SQL Server Configuration Wizard Bring the service group online on the node where you ran the wizard to configure the service group.
+Table 2-8 Configuring the primary site for disaster recovery (continued) Action Description Create a SQL Server service group Ensure that you have met the prerequisites Create the application service group manually using templates from the Cluster Manager (Java Console) (if using a non-shared storage configuration) Create a SQL Server service group using the SQL Server Configuration Wizard Bring the service group online on the node where you ran the wizard to configure the service group.
 This is first cluster node where you installed SQL Server.
-See "About configuring the SQL Server service group" on page 138.
-Test failover between nodes on the primary site See "Verifying the SQL Server cluster configuration" on page 153.
+See "About configuring the SQL Server service group" on page 137.
+Verify the primary site configuration Test failover between nodes on the primary site See "Verifying the SQL Server cluster configuration" on page 153.